OffchainLabs/arbitrum-orbit-sdk/README.md

 Benefits of Arbitrum chains for decentralized app development include dedicated throughput, low costs, fast finality, EVM+ compatibility for deploying smart contracts in various programming languages, and the ability to create independent roadmaps for app development, allowing for innovation ahead of Ethereum's public roadmap.
 Overall, Arbitrum chains provide tailored solutions that significantly scale Ethereum while offering greater control and flexibility for developers.

+## What can I build?
+The Arbitrum chain SDK allows complete configuration of your chain using scripts and contracts, such as:
+- Throughput
+- Privacy
+- Governance
+- Data availability
+- Custom gas tokens
+- Custom token bridge
+- Precompiles
+- Layer 2 settling to Ethereum or a Layer 3 settling to Arbitrum One

+The possibilities are endless, allowing you to pick and choose the options for your exact use-case and business needs.

 ## Installation

 Make sure you are using Node.js v18 or greater.